KonradStanski/KonradStanski/README.md

-### Hi, I'm Konrad Staniszewski, a computer (software) engineering new grad from the Univeristy of Alberta.
+### Hi, I'm Konrad Staniszewski, a computer (software) engineering new grad from the University of Alberta.
 Currently @Arista

 I like webdev, react, node, rust, and a bunch of other technologies.
 Big physics nerd, and love doing outdoor sports.